YiShaiAshto/YiShaiAshto/README.md

 - 👋 Hi, I’m Shai
 - 👀 I’m interested in the connection of software and hardware.
-- 🌱 I’m currently learning linux device driver + embedded linux.
+- 🌱 I’m currently learning about the embedded world.
 - 💞️ I’m looking to collaborate on and to do more C code :)
 - 📫 How to reach me: yishaiashto@gmail.com